In Fall 2016 I am teaching two classes, EPI 215 (Fall-1) and EPI 507 (Fall-2).

 EPI 215 (Advanced Topics in Case-Control and Cohort Studies), co-taught with Dr. Lori Chibnik, extends the parametric regression models covered in EPI 204.
 Topics include techniques for modeling continuous and polytomous exposures, methods to account for missing data, doubly-robust modeling, and high dimensional data analysis, overfitting and methods to assess or avoid it, risk prediction, and sample size calculations.
 Emphasis is on applications with limited introduction to theory that underlies these techniques.
 Familiarity with SAS is desirable; basis R programming will be introduced in lab.

-EPI 507 (Genetic Epidemiology), co-taught with Dr. Liming Liang, introduces the basic principles and methods of genetic epidemiology.
+EPI 507 (Genetic Epidemiology), co-taught with Dr. Simin Liu from Brown University, introduces the basic principles and methods of genetic epidemiology.
 After a brief review of the history of genetic epidemiology, methods for the study of both high penetrance and low penetrance alleles will be described and discussed.
 Methods of analysis of genome-wide association studies are a particular focus.
 Examples of the contribution of genetic analysis to major diseases will be reviewed.

 Previously taught courses at HSPH include: